 Although the color of this backpack is a light beige, it does not get dirty fast.
 I wore mine for months before I had to wash it.
 I am also careful to not set my backpack on dirty or muddy floors.

-If your backpack got wet in the rain simply hang it to air dry.
+If your backpack got wet in the rain simply hang it to air dry, opening all the zippers and pulling the lining towards the outside to speed up the drying.
 Drying your backpack in a dryer would make it shrink.
-You can pull the black lining outside to facilitate drying.

 Customers have been saying that this backpack is easy to wash.

 How to wash your dear backpack: